Environmental Program Officer, Greenbelt Natural Resources

 Some species escape the harsh winter conditions in Canada’s North to enjoy the relatively mild winter in Canada’s capital.
 The natural heritage of the Greenbelt hosts many of these winter visitors.

 Finches are birds that survive the winter by eating seeds and fruit from trees and shrubs.
-Some trees and shrubs only produce large quantities of fruit and seeds every three to five years.
-Luckily for finches, we are experiencing one of those years.
+Some trees and shrubs produce large quantities of fruit and seeds only every three to five years.
+In particular, each stand of cone-bearing trees, such as black spruce, white pine and Eastern hemlock, could have many seeds, or very few, depending on the year.

 Did you know that open agricultural fields provide hunting grounds similar to those found on the Arctic tundra?
 They provide the perfect habitat for Snowy Owls and Rough-legged Hawks to come and visit from the Arctic where they nest on the open tundra.